New Jersey Devils: 2007–2013: Move to Newark and return to Stanley Cup Final

 The Devils moved to Newark, in October 2007, opening a new arena, known as the Prudential Center.

 Before the move to Newark, the Devils hired their 14th coach in a 26-season span, Brent Sutter.
 As the Devils' pre-season came to an end, prospects Nicklas Bergfors and David Clarkson made the final roster.
 The Devils opened their new arena, the Prudential Center, on October 27, 2007, against Ottawa after opening the season with a nine-game road trip.
 The game ended with a 4–1 win for Ottawa.
 In the last game of the 2007–08 season against the Rangers, the Devils won in a shootout, giving them home-ice advantage over the Rangers in the playoffs.
 The Devils lost the series against the Rangers 4–1, losing all three games at home.
 Brodeur won the Vezina Trophy for the fourth time in five years for his performance in the regular season.

 For the 2008–09 season, the Devils signed Brian Rolston and Bobby Holik, both making their second stints with the team.
 The Devils were forced to play without Brodeur for over three months after he tore a biceps tendon in November, but strong play by backup goaltender Scott Clemmensen kept the Devils atop the Atlantic Division.
-After his return, Brodeur broke Patrick Roy's record for regular season wins on March 17, 2009, with his 552nd victory, while Patrik Elias became the franchise's all-time leading scorer with his 702nd point.
+After his return, Brodeur broke Patrick Roy's record for regular season wins on March 17, 2009, with his 552nd victory, while Patrik Eliáš became the franchise's all-time leading scorer with his 702nd point.
 The season also served as a break-out year for 24-year-old Zach Parise, who led the team with an impressive 45 goals and 94 points.
 In the conference quarterfinals of the 2009 playoffs, the Devils were eliminated in a game 7 loss in which the Hurricanes scored two goals in the last minute and 20 seconds to erase a 3–2 Devils lead.

 In the off-season, the Devils announced that Sutter was stepping down from his position, citing personal and family reasons; he became the coach of the Calgary Flames shortly afterward.
 Jacques Lemaire returned to the head coach position.
 During the 2009–10 season, the Devils made a trade to acquire star left wing Ilya Kovalchuk from the Atlanta Thrashers.
 The Devils had their 12th 100-point season in their last 15 attempts.
 They finished the season in first place in the Atlantic Division, second in the Eastern Conference, and played in the postseason for the 13th-straight time.
 Their seeding matched them up against Philadelphia in the conference quarterfinals, and they were eliminated four games to one.

-Patrik Elias is the Devils all time leader in games played, points, goals, and assists.
+Patrik Eliáš is the Devils all time leader in games played, points, goals, and assists.